Xanitsage/ArtOverwatch/replit.md

-# ArtOverwatch - Creative Enterprise Platform
+# The Grid Atelier - Creative Collective Platform

 ## Overview

-ArtOverwatch is a comprehensive creative enterprise platform designed to empower visual artists by providing them with corporate-grade tools to manage their entire creative business.
+The Grid Atelier is a comprehensive creative collective platform designed to empower creators by providing them with precision tools to manage their entire creative practice.
 The application serves as a unified platform for idea incubation, IP protection, revenue tracking, branding, treasury management, and community building.
-Built with a modern React frontend and Express backend, the platform emphasizes clean design following Apple's Human Interface Guidelines and provides a professional, corporate aesthetic for creative professionals.
+Built with a modern React frontend and Express backend, the platform emphasizes clean quadratic design following strict 8px grid principles and provides a minimalist, monochrome aesthetic for creative professionals.

 ## User Preferences